isomerpages/nea-cgs/index.md

   sustainable lifestyle.
 image: /images/Templates/nea_logo_lock_up.png
 permalink: /
-notification: "[ALERT] Beware of scammers impersonating NEA, or Clean & Green Singapore (CGS).
-Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call or ask for personal and sensitive information such as bank account or credit card details.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam."
+notification: "[ALERT] Govt officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 to check if something is a scam."
 sections:
   - hero:
       title: Dengue Prevention is in Your Hands